 WARNING: Never remove the coolant reservoir cap while the engine is running or hot.

-Fuel gauge: Indicates approximately how much
+Fuel gauge: Indicates

 approximately how much fuel is left in the fuel tank (when the ignition is in the on position).
 The fuel gauge may vary slightly when the vehicle is in motion or on a grade.